fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/developers.contents.rst

 The first thing you probably want to do in order to code in PyDev is **getting its code**.

-**Pre-requisites:** Eclipse SDK 4.4.0, Git and Java 7.0 (note that other versions of those should work too but details may differ a bit)
+**Pre-requisites:** Eclipse SDK 4.6.0 (Neon), Git and Java 8.0 (note that other versions of those may work too but details may differ a bit and there may be compilation errors that need to be manually fixed).

 Before getting the code, there's an important step you need to make:
-Change your java 'compiler compliance-level' to 7.0.
-To do this, go to **window > preferences > Java > compiler** and change that setting from **1.4 to 1.7**.
+Change your java 'compiler compliance-level' to 8.0.
+To do this, go to **window > preferences > Java > compiler** and change that setting **to 1.8**.

 Repository
 ----------